Logo, MacQueen's Quinterly

 Clare MacQueen

-In the photo at right, circa late-1950s, Clare MacQueen is three years old, wearing pig-tails and truly tickled, probably just to hear herself laugh.
-Though she’s been “grown-up” for a decade or two, she still believes that Silliness and Laughter are among Life’s greatest blessings and pleasures.
+In the image at right (cropped from a snapshot circa late-1950s), Clare MacQueen is three years old, wearing pig-tails and truly tickled, probably just to hear herself laugh.
+Though she’s been a “grown-up” for a decade or two, she still believes that Silliness and Laughter are among Life’s greatest blessings and pleasures.

 Founding Editor at Three Years Old: Life is One Big Laugh!

-Clare is founding editor, webmaster, publisher, and curator of MacQ, the “sister” arts and literary journal to KYSO Flash, the latter of which she founded in 2014 and retired in 2019.
-With the help of her former co-editor Jack Cooper, they published more than a thousand works in KYSO Flash by 400+ authors and artists.
+Clare is founding editor, webmaster, publisher, and curator of MacQueen’s Quinterly, the “sister” arts and literary journal to KYSO Flash, the latter of which she founded in 2014 and retired in 2019.
+She and her former co-editor Jack Cooper published more than a thousand works in KYSO Flash by 400+ authors and artists.
 Through her micro-press, KYSO Flash Press (retired in 2020), she designed and produced 20 printed books including six annual anthologies.
+Those who contributed works to KYSO Flash online received a complimentary copy of the printed anthology each year.

 Photo of Clare MacQueen, by Gary Gibbons